MadisonCostanza/Insurance-Portfolio-Risk-Analysis/README.md

 Construction Code: The materials used to build the structure at the location.
 The table in Appendix B outlines the meanings of construction codes found in the provided data.

 Stories: The number of stories the building at the location has.
-KCC uses the following building height
+We use the following building height
 bands:

 • Small: Buildings with 1 to 3 stories